vincesp/draggable-resizable-vue3/docs/docs/slots/readme.md

 # Slots

-The component also provides [named slots](https://vuejs.org/v2/guide/components-slots.vue#Named-Slots) for each handle, so you can use your markup inside each one.
+The component provides [named slots](https://vuejs.org/v2/guide/components-slots.vue#Named-Slots) for all handles and for each handle individually, so you can use your markup inside each one.

 Customizing all handles.